tainora/netstrata/STRATEGIC_TECHNOLOGY_ADVISORY_PROPOSAL.md

 - Automated monitoring and alerting systems
 - Backup/recovery procedures tested and documented

-_Note: Engagement structure (staff employment, contract advisory, or hybrid model) and compensation to be discussed based on Netstrata's preferences and budget constraints._
+_Note: Employment is the primary preference (joining the team with company resources and support).
+Consulting arrangement remains flexible if employment isn't the right fit.
+Compensation to be discussed based on Netstrata's budget constraints and role scope._

 ### 6.2 Phase 2: Measured Approach & Future Expansion